fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

-# Fujifilm Smart Publishing API (SPA) iOS SDK Tutorial
+# Fujifilm SPA iOS SDK Tutorial

 ## Introduction
 This document provides a tutorial to use the Fujifilm Smart Publishing API (SPA) iOS SDK library in your iOS application.